Education and preparation for life in Bali and beyond.

 Growth Not Grades

 Our assessments are formative, narrative, and student-led.
-They take the form of digital and written portfolios, Mentor check-ins, peer feedback, daily self-evaluations and DVQs (Da Vinci Qualifications).
-We support formal qualifications such as I-GCSEs and vocational accreditation during extra curricular options.
+They take the form of digital and written portfolios, mentor check-ins, peer feedback, daily self-evaluations and DVQs (Da Vinci Qualifications).

 A Classroom with Connection

-Nature is not a backdrop - it’s a teacher, a space for growth, and a vital part of preparing for a more connected, regenerative future.
+Nature is not a backdrop - it’s our classroom.
+A space for growth and a vital part of preparing for a more connected, regenerative future.

 Project Pathway Calendar